DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * hasSharedVhd `string` (values: Unknown, Present, NotPresent): A value indicating whether the VM has a shared VHD attached.
 String value of {SrsDataContract.PresenceStatus} enum.
   * osDetails [OSDetails](#osdetails)
   * sourceItemId `string`: The source id of the object.
   * instanceType `string`: Gets the class type.
-Overriden in derived classes.
+Overridden in derived classes.

 ### VmwareCbtPolicyDetails
 * VmwareCbtPolicyDetails `object`: VMware Cbt specific policy details.
   * appConsistentFrequencyInMinutes `integer`: The app consistent snapshot frequency in minutes.
   * crashConsistentFrequencyInMinutes `integer`: The crash consistent snapshot frequency in minutes.
-  * recoveryPointHistory `integer`: The duration in minutes until which the recovery points need to be stored.
+  * recoveryPointHistoryInMinutes `integer`: The duration in minutes until which the recovery points need to be stored.
-  * recoveryPointThresholdInMinutes `integer`: The recovery point threshold in minutes.
   * instanceType `string`: Gets the class type.
 Overridden in derived classes.